jfacorro/clojure-lab/docs/lab.core.md

   - Event Handling plumbing using keymaps.
     - Alternatives:
     1. Create a custom event handler that can be hooked to any UI control.
-      - Abstract event handling => more work.
+      - Abstract the event handling => more work.
-      - The events hace to be mapped anyway.
+      - The events have to be mapped anyway.
-    2. Use the native event handling model and adapt to it.
+    2. Use the native event handling model (swing/gtk+) and adapt to it.
       - Would mean a high coupling with the underlying UI implementation.
-      - More work in the long run maybe.
+      - More work in the long run?